-We cover all services that are needed to treat a medical emergency.
+We cover all services that are needed to treat a medical emergency that happens in the U.S. or requires you to be in a hospital in Canada or Mexico.
 A medical emergency is a medical condition with severe pain or serious injury.
 The condition is so serious that, if it does not get immediate medical attention, anyone with an average knowledge of health and medicine could expect it to result in:

-- Serious risk to your health; or - Serious harm to bodily functions; or

-- Serious dysfunction of any bodily organ or part; or - In the case of a pregnant woman in active labor, meaning labor at a time when either of the following would occur: - There is not enough time to safely transfer you to another hospital before delivery - The transfer may pose a threat to your health or safety or to that of your unborn child
+- Serious risk to your health; or - Serious harm to bodily functions; or - Serious dysfunction of any bodily organ or part; or - In the case of a pregnant woman in active labor, meaning labor at a time when either of the following would occur: - There is not enough time to safely transfer you to another hospital before delivery - The transfer may pose a threat to your health or safety or to that of your unborn child